-An air mattress ads extra cushion between you and the ground so you don’t wake up with numb body parts halfway through the night.
+An air mattress adds an extra cushion between you and the ground so you don’t wake up with numb body parts halfway through the night.

-We have a couple blow up sleeping pads that are easy to set up and store away in small pouches when not being used.
+We have a couple of blow-up sleeping pads that are easy to set up and store away in small pouches when not being used.
 I also recommend getting the inflatable Klymit camping pillow for extra comfy sleep.

 The best part about road trips is that you can bring along a couple of pillows for sleeping at night or taking quick naps.